folkestad/data-gpt/README.md

 1. `poetry install`
 2. `cp .env.example .env` and fill in the values.
 See comments in `.env.example` for more details.
+3. The first time you run the application, you need to index the data
+    - `poetry run python cli.py -- --index`

 ### CLI